History of foreign policy and national defense in the Republican Party: Iran

 Both Republicans and Democrats in Congress have generally favored sanctions against Iran for its nuclear program.
 Congressional Republicans and 2016 Republican presidential candidates universally opposed approval of the Obama administration's Iran deal, which would lift sanctions in exchange for increased inspections of Iran's nuclear facilities.

 2017–2021: Donald Trump

 Russia

 Under the leadership of President Donald Trump, the new Republican administration has shifted to a much less hawkish stance on the Russian Federation, with Republican leaders considering lifting sanctions on Russia and Trump nominating a Secretary of State, Rex Tillerson, who has strong ties to Russia.

 There has also been a marked change in the attitudes of Republican voters towards Russian President Vladimir Putin.
 In July 2014, 66% of Republicans viewed Putin unfavorably, but as of December 2016, only 10% do so.
-Also in 2019 Morning Consult poll also found that Republicans and Republican-leaning independents where 21% more likely then Democrats and democratic-leaning independents to express confidence in Putin, though only 31% of Republicans stated they had confidence in Putin.
+Also in 2019 Morning Consult poll also found that Republicans and Republican-leaning independents where 21% more likely than Democrats and democratic-leaning independents to express confidence in Putin, though only 31% of Republicans stated they had confidence in Putin.